Why Webbee ๐ is different

 We make three distinct, non-overlapping claims about this platform:

-- Imperal Cloud is the AI Cloud OS โ the kernel that mediates AI โ side-effects.
+- Imperal Cloud is the first ICNLI AI Cloud OS โ the kernel that mediates AI โ side-effects.

-- Webbee is the world's first cloud-modular AI agent โ capabilities via federally-contracted extensions, dynamic per-user, LLM-provider-agnostic.
+- Webbee is the first cloud-modular agent on an AI Cloud OS โ capabilities via federally-contracted extensions, dynamic per-user, LLM-provider-agnostic.

-- Webbee is the world's first proactive AI agent by design โ skeletons + schedules + webhooks + alerts make proactive behavior structural.
+- Webbee is the first agent with proactivity as a platform primitive โ skeletons + schedules + webhooks + alerts make proactive behavior structural.

 Each claim is independently verifiable from this docs site.
 Each survives independently โ failure of one does not weaken the others.
-Together they describe a platform with no current peer in the AI industry.
+Together they describe a synthesis โ kernel-mediated authority, OS-style modularity, structural proactivity โ that we have not found combined in any other AI platform.

 What is Imperal Cloud?